Skip to main content

 Top attractions

-Graz Old Town, Schlossberg, Clock Tower, Kunsthaus Graz, Murinsel, Schloss Eggenberg
+Old town, Schlossberg, Clock Tower, Kunsthaus Graz, Murinsel, Schloss Eggenberg and seasonal regional planning

 Best hotel styles in Styria

-Apartments and larger rooms are useful for families, longer stays, food-focused trips, road itineraries, and travellers who want more space or flexible meals.
+Apartments and larger rooms work well for families, longer visits and travellers who want extra space or flexible meals while keeping Graz as the main search anchor.

 When to visit Styria